Skip to content

 • Dress appropriately, as this is a government facility.
 Modest and business-casual attire is recommended.

-• Keep in mind that certain areas of the complex are restricted to the public for security reasons.
-Be respectful of all posted rules and guidelines during your visit.
+• Certain areas of the complex are restricted to the public for security reasons.
+During your visit, please respect all posted rules and guidelines.

 • To enhance your experience, consider taking a guided tour of the complex.
-Advance reservations for tours are typically required.
+Reservations for tours are typically required.

 Practical Travel Tips for Exploring Manila